What Is a Fiduciary?

 - Another interested party

-Either of these selections is acceptable, but not just anyone can be a fiduciary.
+Any of these above choices are acceptable, but not just anyone can be a fiduciary.
 For many reasons, it can be difficult for someone to accurately appoint the best person for the job.

 Veterans who were diagnosed with mesothelioma may be eligible for VA compensation.
 To find out if you qualify, speak with a patient advocate today.